ska-sa/katgpucbf/doc/xbgpu.theory.rst

   :width: 1112px

 The :class:`asyncio.Queue` objects help to coordinate the flow of data through the different asyncio functions.
-However the GPU requires a seperate type of coordination.
+However the GPU requires a separate type of coordination.
 The GPU has three different command queues that manage the coordination.